nano-devs/Musicfy-Bot/README.md

 - Many more!

 ## Why use Musicfy ?
-**Musicfy got it all!** Musicfy has the complete features for a basic music discord bot.
+**Musicfy got it all!** Musicfy is easy to use and has the complete features for a basic music discord bot!

 **including**: search & select song command, play url (song/playlist) command, play by keywords command, loop/repeat command, vote command, volume adjustment command, Resume/Pause command, etc.